 Preliminary Review Of All Building Permit Plans

-Within sixty (60) days of receipt of a complete submission of the above materials, the Director of Planning and Development will review and provide an opinion as to whether the Request Plans are in full compliance with the Project Master Plans and consistent with the Design Guidelines.
+Within sixty (60) days of receipt of a complete submission of the materials set forth in Condition #7, the Director of Planning and Development will review and provide an opinion as to whether the Request Plans are in full compliance with the Project Master Plans and consistent with the Design Guidelines.
 If the Director of Planning and Development’s review requires the input or assistance from a peer review consultant, the Petitioner shall pay the reasonable fees for such peer review.
 The Director of Planning and Development’s opinion shall be submitted in writing to the Petitioner and the Commissioner of Inspectional Services.
 If it is the Director’s opinion that the Request Plans are not compliant with the Project Master Plans or inconsistent with the Design Guidelines, such inconsistencies shall be expressly identified.

-Within sixty (60) days of receipt of a complete submission of the above materials, the UDC will provide an opinion as to whether the Request Plans are in full compliance with the Project Master Plans and consistent with the Design Guidelines.
+Within sixty (60) days of receipt of a complete submission of the materials set forth in Condition #7, the UDC will provide an opinion as to whether the Request Plans are in full compliance with the Project Master Plans and consistent with the Design Guidelines.
 The UDC’s opinion shall be submitted in writing to the Petitioner and the Commissioner of Inspectional Services.
 If it is the UDC’s opinion that the Request Plans are inconsistent with either the Project Master Plans or the Design Guidelines, such inconsistencies shall be expressly identified.

 Upon reception of the written opinions, the Petitioner may file a formal building permit application with the Commissioner of Inspectional Services, which shall include a copy of the opinions.
 Alternatively, the Petitioner may revise the Request Plans and resubmit them for a preliminary review in accordance with Conditions #7 and 9.